CatenaTools/catena-public-docs/_partials/install-catena/install-wsl.md

-Full instructions for installing WSL can be found in [these official Microsoft docs](https://learn.microsoft.com/en-us/windows/wsl/install), but a condensed version can be found below.
+Full instructions for installing WSL can be found in [these official Microsoft docs](https://learn.microsoft.com/en-us/windows/wsl/install), but we've included a condensed version below.

 1. Open PowerShell in **administrator** mode by right-clicking and selecting “Run as administrator”
-2. Install WSL (We recommend using the **Ubuntu 24.04 LTS** distro)
+2. Install WSL (We recommend using the **Ubuntu 24.04 LTS** distro.)

 ```bash
 wsl --install -d Ubuntu-24.04